-The European Boating Association (EBA) supports, in principle, any initiative that enhances and facilitates the unhampered movement of recreational boats across member state borders.
+The European Boating Association1 (EBA) supports, in principle, any initiative that enhances and facilitates the unhampered movement of recreational boats across and between member state borders.

-Recreational Boating provides an exceptional opportunity for wealth and job creation.
-The contribution that Cruising Boat Tourisma makes to local economies should be given far greater recognition and should not be underestimated.
+Recreational Boating2 provides an exceptional opportunity for job and wealth creation.
+The contribution that coastal and inland Cruising Boat Tourism^a makes to local economies should be given far greater recognition and should not be underestimated.
 However, money spent by recreational boaters is discretionary; it is therefore particularly sensitive to legislation and other limiting factors.